TJUCoastlabRGQ/NDGOM/README.md

 ## Introduction

-This software uses Nodal Discontinuous Galerkin Finite Element Methods (NDG-FEM) to solve various hydraulic problems.
+This software uses Nodal Discontinuous Galerkin Finite Element Methods (NDG-FEM) to solve advection, advection-diffusion and various hydraulic problems in one, two and three dimension.
 The software is written in Matlab and C languages and uses OpenMP for parallelizing.
-The simulation results are stored in the NetCDF files, while the visualization is also supported by Matlab.
+The simulation results can be exported in the nc format and vtk format, while the visualization is also supported by Matlab.

 ## Install